dougeby/IntuneDocs/intune-classic/deploy-use/get-notified-by-alerts.md

 ---

-#  Get notified by Microsoft Intune alerts
+#  Use alerts to get notified by Microsoft Intune

 [!INCLUDE[classic portal](../includes/classic-portal.md)]